 - Titanium Dioxide - used to produce white ink

-- Turmeric - is an herb that produces yellow ink
+- Tumeric - herb that produces yellow ink

-- Monoazo - is a carbon-based pigment used as colouring agent for cosmetics, produces green ink
+- Monoazo - carbon-based pigment used in green ink

 - Sodium, aluminium, and copper - produces blue dye

-- Naphthol - produces red ink, this pigment may still cause reactions on skin it’s still safer compared to red inks made from iron oxide or rust, cinnabar, and cadmium red.
+- Napthol - produces red ink (this pigment may cause reactions on skin, however it's still safer than red inks made from iron oxide or rust, cinnabar and cadmium red

 - Dioxazine and Carbazole - produces purple ink